 Also an accomplished concert artist, she has performed with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, Delaware Symphony Orchestra, Buffalo Philharmonic, Bach in Baltimore Concert Series and the Bay-Atlantic Symphony in solo orchestral works including Handel's Messiah, the Mozart Requiem, and the Bach B Minor Mass.

-The 2017-2018 season will begin in September, when Ms. Renfro will bring her acclaimed children’s show Lost in the Woods, a medley of art song, jazz, and dance, to the Philadelphia Fringe Festival.
-In October, she will be an Artist-in-Residence at Indiana University of Pennsylvania, where she will premiere and record a song cycle by composer David Martynuik.
-In October she will cover the role of Berta in Il grillo del focolare with Teatro Grattacielo in New York City, and in December she will return to the Richmond Symphony and Bach in Baltimore Concert Series as the alto soloist in Handel’s Messiah.
+In the 2017-2018 season, Ms. Renfro brought Lost in the Woods, a medley of art song, jazz, and dance, to the Philadelphia Fringe Festival.
+In October, she was an Artist-in-Residence at Indiana University of Pennsylvania, and in December she returned to the Richmond Symphony and the Bach in Baltimore Concert Series as the alto soloist in Handel’s Messiah.

 Originally from Coventry, Connecticut, she began her career in music as a singer/songwriter, performing in venues throughout New England with her guitar.
 After discovering a love of classical music in college, she earned a B.M. from the University of Connecticut and a M.M. and G.P.D. from the Peabody Conservatory in Baltimore, MD.